hkmgeneis/MMDL/README.md

 python mainc.py
 ```
 Be careful to modify the paths in the code.
 And we provided a detailed video tutorial to describe in detail how to install the tool and run it starting from the bunch of Python files.
 The video can be obtained from the file named "video.7z" (https://github.com/hkmgeneis/MMDL/blob/master/video.7z).
+Warm reminder, due to the large data, please download with patience.

 ## Issues
 - Please report all issues on the public forum.